-Ray Stark, (President & Co-Founder of The Hugs Project) was a Navy Fire Controlman stationed onboard the USS Independence in the middle of the Persian Gulf when a little country church in El Reno, Oklahoma adopted him.
-Now, he shares that same great feeling with American troops around the world.
+Ray Stark, (President & Co-Founder of The Hugs Project) was a Navy Fire Controlman stationed onboard the USS Independence in the middle of the Persian Gulf when Mt Zion, a little country church in El Reno, Oklahoma adopted him.
+Now, he shares that same great feeling with American Troops around the world.
 He says, “These men and women will come home one day and begin to volunteer to make the world a better place because of how good the support from strangers made them feel”.
 He should know.
-Having “been there, done that”, no one is more supportive of our troops than this man.
+Having “been there, done that”, no one is more supportive of our Troops than this man.
 He works tirelessly to make sure they know they are NOT forgotten.

 Karen Stark (Executive Director) remembers Vietnam Veterans coming home and being made to feel shame.
 She remembers three of her graduating class didn’t come home at all.
 Determined that today’s combat troops wouldn’t be treated in the same manner, she and her husband, Ray began The Hugs Project in May 2004.
 Her goal is to make sure each of America’s finest knows they are loved and respected.
 She received the Presidential Service Award from President George W. Bush in 2008.
 Karen has a BA from Northeastern Oklahoma University, She owned Executive Personnel in the 1980s but her all-time favorite job was driving taxis for a Japanese cab company.
 She took Sailors and Marines where they were going on Yokosuka Navy base.
 She loves making crafts and doing acrylic paintings to help fund the project.
 All her sales are donated back to the project.
 Her least favorite job is that of THP Webmaster. <grin>